 If you don’t have data because you don’t have a bookkeeping system, or maybe you don’t have a POS (you’re still dealing in cash and paper receipts), or you don’t have an inventory system…then maybe it’s time to get that rolling.

-If you want to take it one step further, In the free resources section of the Shopkeepers Academy there’s a Break Even Analysis spreadsheet.
+If you want to take it one step further, join the Shopkeeper’s Lab and get access to a Break Even Analysis spreadsheet.
 Working through your numbers and determining what’s fear and what’s fact can be extremely helpful.
 I used this spreadsheet when we were mandated to close and I was able to create a good, better, best scenario for 4 months.
 And in my mind, I thought, if I need to do this for four more months, I will.

 Once I did this, it actually motivated me to get creative.
 I challenged myself to hit the BEST goals every month and it worked!